wikimedia/WikiContrib/backend/Contraband/Install.md

 The output is something like: `2.2.2`.

+## Create the phabricator account and generate a Conduit API token:

-Before running the project, you need to provide an API key to fetch the details from the phabricator.
+Before running the development server, you need to provide an API key to fetch the details from the phabricator.
 So create a phabricator account from [here](https://phabricator.wikimedia.org/auth/start/?next=%2F).
 Use **Log In or Register** through Mediawiki(If you don't have a Mediawiki account, you can create it from [here](https://www.mediawiki.org/w/index.php?title=Special:CreateAccount)).

-Once you login to thephabricator.
+Once you login to the phabricator.
 You can generate a Conduit API token from `https://phabricator.wikimedia.org/settings/user/{Your username}/page/apitokens/` (fill your username in the link).

 Copy the API token, and paste it in the variable named `API_TOKEN` in the file `backend/Contraband/contraband/settings.py`

+## Run the migrations:

 Now, you need to run the migration files.
 Type the following command:
 ```commandline
 python manage.py migrate
 ```

+## Create super user:
 You have successfully created the schema now.
 Inorder to access the models you need to create a superuser.
 Use this command:
 ```commandline
 python manage.py createsuperuser